 This information and breakdown is basically the same for all of the Abu Garcia Ambassadeur reels, with slight exceptions depending on the model.

 |Ambassadeur 5000A with the RH sideplate showing the gears & drag parts||Ambassadeur 5000A with the LH sideplate apart|

-Inside a Level Wind Reel : (Project #2) Here we will be looking at a Penn # 9 which is a smallest of that family of economy reels made by Penn.
+Inside a Level Wind Reel : (Project #2) Here we will be looking at a Penn #9 which is a smallest of that family of level wind economy reels made by Penn.
 This is rather simple in comparison to some of the others.
 No fancy ball bearings, just bronze bushings, so it is not designed for casting, but just a nice little reel where a slightly larger quantity of line is needed over the regular freshwater casting reel size.
-The Penn # 109 is the same reel only but is a slightly wider reel sharing the same line capacity of the #209.
-The 309 was a slightly larger diameter reel with a higher capacity, but many of the parts, their locations and procedure is basically the same for the four.
-The 109 differed in that it had direct drive capability by activating a anti-reverse lever, (where when the spool rotated so did the crank handle) along with having a spool disengage clutch.
+The Penn #109 is the same reel only but is a slightly wider spool sharing the same size and line capacity of the #209.
+The #309 was a slightly larger diameter reel with a higher capacity, but many of the parts, their locations and procedure is basically the same for all the four models.
+The #109 differed from the 209 in that it had direct drive capability by activating a anti-reverse lever, (where when the spool rotated so did the crank handle) along with having a spool disengage clutch.

 In disassembly there is nothing secret about this one, unscrew the 4 sideplate screws, pull the RH sideplate off first, then pull the crank / drag shaft out to get the drag washers out.
 Next would be remove the LH sideplate from the base in the same manner.